 Carnitas el Momo

-El Momo is the people’s champ, a local and citywide favorite for some of the crispiest, juiciest pork carnitas tacos possible.
-The Aporkalypse behemoth is a gloriously gluttonous thing of carnal beauty that is so overwhelming, it’s hard to believe the thing comes from a truck daily.
+El Momo is a local and citywide favorite for some of the crispiest, juiciest pork carnitas tacos possible.
+The Aporkalypse — three cuts of meat inside one taco — is a gloriously gluttonous behemoth of carnal beauty that is so overwhelming, it’s hard to believe the thing comes from a truck daily.

-Lebanese-Oaxacan flavors marry well at X’tiosu in Boyle Heights, where tacos and hummus take unfamiliar turns towards the extraordinary.
-While the tacos are a worthy start, there’s also something special about ordering a falafel or chicken shawarma plate and dining al fresco.
+Lebanese-Oaxacan flavors marry well at X’tiosu in Boyle Heights, where tacos and hummus take unfamiliar turns toward the extraordinary.
+While the tacos are a worthy start, there’s also something special about sampling a falafel or chicken shawarma plate and letting the mix of flavors and cultures come through.

 Also featured in: